monadli/ftl/README.md

 Figure 2 above shows the same mapping in different form where functional tuples and value tuples are separated into two vertical layer and data computation process is the data flowing between the two layers.

-For an application with the chain of tuples, the computation is the process from the first input and functional tuple and the result value tuple is sent to the next functionial tuple, and the same process repeats until the last functional tuple.
+For an application with the chain of tuples, the computation is the process from the first input and functional tuple and the result value tuple is sent to the next functional tuple, and the same process repeats until the last functional tuple.

 With tuple and mapping operator, an expression of arbitrary length can be created.
-In other words, a complex computation can be written into one such algbraic expression.
+In other words, a complex computation can be written into one such algebraic expression.

 The `src/ftl/example/fft.ftl` is an example, where fast Fourier transform (FFT) is expressed in just one expression.

 ### Tuple Element Selector
 Tuple element selector is the most important mapping.
-It allows selction of tuple elements from value tuple from preceeding functional tuple.
+It allows selection of tuple elements from value tuple from preceeding functional tuple.
 1. Whole tuple selector, `_`, is to select the whole input to it.
-Thus it serves as `identity function` in `FTL`.
+Thus, it serves as `identity function` in `FTL`.
 2. A number following `_` is tuple element selector, e.g., `_0` selects the first element and `_1` selects the second one, etc.

 The tuple selectors are reserved and cannot be used as identifiers.